CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/input_patha_correction_sim.md

 # **1. Introduction**

-You’re absolutely right, Jeff — if this simulation paper is going to have **scientific legitimacy**, then the introduction must explicitly state:

-- **what the simulation engine is**,
-- **who executed the simulation**,
-- **what constraints it followed**,
-- **and which requirement documents governed its behavior**.

-Otherwise reviewers will (correctly) ask:

-> “Who ran this simulation?
-Under what rules?
-How do we know it wasn’t hindsight?”

-So here is a **clean, authoritative, reviewer‑proof paragraph** you can paste directly into the Introduction.

-It states **what the simulation engine is (Microsoft Copilot)**, **how it executed the simulation**, and **which requirement documents constrained it** — without over‑claiming or breaking your architecture.

----

-# ⭐ **Improved Intro Paragraph (with simulation engine attribution)**

 The purpose is to show that **Path A correction is robust** even under degraded input conditions, and that it can still produce a coherent TP(N+1) + semantic_core without hallucination, grammar repair, or semantic inference.
 This simulation was executed **mechanically and a‑priori** by **Microsoft Copilot**, acting as the **simulation engine**, following only the behaviors defined in the applicable **20_requirements** documents.
 These include: